 Copyright © Nucleus Medical Media, Inc.

-Your doctor may recommend this procedure for: A rotator cuff injury which does not respond to rest and physical therapy treatment
+Your doctor may recommend this procedure for: A rotator cuff injury that does not respond to rest and physical therapy treatment

 in the tendon